-As there are no causative treatment options, treatment grossly contains prevention of ischemic strokes.
-Interestingly treatment with known antiplatelet agents and anticoagulant lacks evidence.
+As there are no causative treatment options, treatment focuses on the prevention of ischaemic strokes.
+Interestingly, treatment with known antiplatelet agents and anticoagulant lacks evidence.

-Further goals comprise treatment of dementia symptoms.
-Genetic counseling is also an important part of primary care.
+Another goal of management is to prevent the onset of dementia symptoms.
+Genetic counselling is also an important part of primary care.

 - sporadic cerebral small vessel diseases (SVD)

 - involvement of subcortical U-fibers is less pronounced in CARASIL